RomanTsisyk/CoordinatorX/README.md

     case popToRoot
     case push
 ```
-Supposing the meaning of these `Transition` is clean to everyone 🙄

 ## Last but not least

-Thanks for reading till the end! 🫡
+Thanks for reading until the end! 🫡